Chapter 4 Nonlinear Dynamics in One Dimension

 theme(legend.position = "bottom")

 The bistable system reveals something profound: history matters.
 Two identical environments can end up in completely different states depending on their past.
-A population starting at \(N_0 = 25\) goes extinct, while one starting at \(N_0 = 35\) thrives—a difference of just 10 individuals determines survival or extinction.
+A population starting at \(N_0 = 25\) goes extinct, while one at \(N_0 = 35\) thrives—a difference of just 10 individuals determines survival or extinction.

 4.5 The Geometry of Dynamics